dipdowel/parcel-transformer-assemblyscript-codument/README.md

 # AssemblyScript transformer for Parcel + an example app
 ## Please note!
-The project is at its early stage of development, so it's not stable and even the base branch (`master`) be broken.
+The project is at its early stage of development, so it's not stable and even the base branch (`master`) might be broken.

 ## Quick start